jvoisin/snuffleupagus/doc/source/features.rst

-While `eval <https://secure.php.net/manual/en/function.eval.php>`__ is a dangerous primitive, tricky to use right, with almost no legitimate usage beside templating and building mathematical expressions based on user input, it's broadly (mis)used all around the web.
+While `eval <https://secure.php.net/manual/en/function.eval.php>`__ is a dangerous primitive, tricky to use right, with almost no legitimate usage besides templating and building mathematical expressions based on user input, it's broadly (mis)used all around the web.

 Snuffleupagus provides a white and blacklist mechanism, to explicitly allow